Avivbens/fast-alfred/docs/app/setup/bundler-options.md

 ## `rootAssets`

-By default, `fast-alfred` would bundle the a few files from the root of the project, like the `package.json` and the `README.md`. you can add more assets to be bundled by adding paths into the `rootAssets` property.
+By default, `fast-alfred` would bundle a few files from the root of the project, like the `package.json` and the `README.md`.
+You can add more assets to be bundled at the root, instead of the `assets` directory, by adding paths to the `rootAssets` property.

 ##### Example